Oostvaardersplassen: Management

 The reserve is the subject of decades of management reports and protests against the large reported number of grazers dying by starvation or shot to death, while the animals are kept behind a fence and cannot migrate.

 During a particularly harsh winter in 2005, many animals in the Oostvaardersplassen died of starvation, leading to public outcry against alleged animal cruelty and leading to the culling strategy.
 In the winter of 2017–2018, almost 3,300 deer, horses and cattle starved to death dividing the Dutch public and leading to demonstrations and individuals feeding hay to the animals despite police arrests.
+Because the Oostvaardersplassen is a man-made wilderness experiment, the large herbivores are expected to survive independently without any human intervention such as feeding, breeding, or vaccination.

 The Province asked the Van Geel Commission to write a policy which was presented in April and approved on 11 July 2018.
 This Van Geel report advised to manage the terrain instead of rewilding.
 The consequence is a reduction of the numbers of remaining animals either by replacing or shooting which led to another outburst of protests and court cases.

 Mass mortalities were likely also caused by failure to connect the reserve to the Veluwe nearby due to conflicts with farmers and a lack of political support, abandonment of OostvaardersWold due to political transition, and failure to introduce large predators.